Israeli passport

-Israeli citizens are allowed to hold passports of other countries, but, per a 2002 regulation, are required to use the Israeli passport when entering and leaving Israel.
+The Israeli passport (דַּרְכּוֹן יִשְׂרְאֵלִי Dárkōn Yīśreʾēli; جواز سفر إسرائيلي Jawāz Safar Isrāʾīlī) is the travel document issued to citizens of the State of Israel for the purpose of international travel.
+It grants the bearer visa-free or visa-on-arrival access to 170 countries and territories, where they are entitled to the protection of Israeli consular officials.

+Although Israelis are allowed multiple citizenship, a government regulation from 2002 forbids them from using foreign passports when entering or leaving Israeli territory.
+Holders of the Israeli passport—or, in some cases, a foreign passport that has been used to enter Israel—are entirely prohibited from entering sixteen countries.

 History

+1948–1980

 Mandatory Palestine passports ceased to be valid at the end of the British Mandate of Palestine on 15 May 1948.
 Israel began issuing what was described as travel documents from that date, with an initial validity of two years and used Hebrew and French texts.
 After the Knesset (Israeli parliament) passed the Israeli nationality law in 1952, Israeli travel documents began to be described as passports.
-The first passport was issued to Golda Meir, who at the time worked for the Jewish Agency and was soon to become Israel's ambassador to the USSR.
+The first passport was issued to Golda Meir, who at the time worked for the Jewish Agency and was soon to become Israel's ambassador to the Soviet Union (USSR).

 The first Israeli travel documents bore the limitation: "Valid to any country except Germany."
 An Israeli who wished to visit Germany had to ask that the words "except Germany" be deleted from their passport.
 This was done manually by drawing a line through these words.
 After the signing of the Reparations Agreement between Israel and West Germany in 1952, the limitation was withdrawn and passports became "valid to all countries".

+1980–present

 Israeli passports issued after 30 March 1980 have used Hebrew and English texts, instead of the previous Hebrew and French.

 In 2006, an Israeli passport became an accepted form of identification in elections in Israel.
 Previously, only an internal identity card was accepted for this purpose.

 Denial or withdrawal of an Israeli passport is one of the sanctions an Israeli rabbinical court may use to enforce divorce upon a husband who chains his wife into marriage against her will.

 Since 2013, biometric passports have been introduced, in line with standards used by the United States, European Union and other countries.
 To obtain a biometric passport, an applicant must appear in an Interior Ministry office "to be photographed by the special camera which records information such as facial bone structure, distance between one's eyes, ears to eyes and ratio of facial features one from another.
 One will also be fingerprinted and all this information will be contained in the new high-tech electronic passport."
 It was reported that the border control representatives tore non-biometric passports of Israeli citizens.

-As of May 2022, the Ministry of Population starting reissuing non-biometric passports (valid for 2 years instead of 1) to tackle the enormous influx of Israelis applying for biometric passport, as it is rumored that a normal passport application take up to 6 weeks instead of 2.
-A new temporary office has been opened in Bnei Brak where Israelis can receive a temporary passport for NIS 400, which must be paid online as the office itself cannot receive payments.
-This provides a cheaper alternative to the office at Ben Gurion airport, which provides such passports for NIS 820.
-By the end of May, 5,000 people will have received such passports from the Bnei Brak office.